-Assessment of competences acquired in First Cycle studies in related or un-related subject areas to determine admission by Degree Programme Council with possible assignment of extra work to be done before admission.
+Assessment of competences acquired in First Cycle studies (both in related or un-related subject areas) to determine admission by Degree Programme Council.
+The Council may require extra work to be done before admission.

 Required knowledge and competences support programmes

-The Degree Program in Computer Science aims to train expert ICT technicians with a high level of scientific preparation and specialised in the design of innovative software systems and evolving information and communication technologies.
+The master Degree in Computer Science aims at educating specialists with solid foundations in computer science and high qualification in information technologies.
+It provides a high level of scientific preparation and specialization in the design of innovative software systems and evolving information and communication technologies.

 Key Learning Outcomes